 Figure 5 illustrates the project's key components in a block diagram.
-In the first block, BP and HR are recorded using a non-invasive sensor as detailed in Section "C" above.
-Data processing includes finding the mean of the driver's HR for a simple task and difficult task (phone mode) and finding the mean of the driver's BP for a simple task and difficult task (phone mode).
-Extrapolated values comprise the driver's mean HR for a simple task and difficult task (phone mode), the driver's mean BP for a simple task and difficult task (phone mode), and the driver's gender and age.
-Blocks 3-5 illustrate the steps followed in the ML procedure in which modeling, as well as classification tasks, have been performed, which resulted in ANN reaching the optimum level of performance out of the 6 algorithms applied in this research.
-Section "F" below illustrates the step-by-step sequence of the research process.
+In the first block, BP and HR are recorded using a non-invasive sensor as detailed in Section 'C' above.
+Data processing includes finding the mean of the driver's HR for simple task and difficult task (phone mode) and finding the mean of the driver's BP for simple task and difficult task (phone mode).
+Extrapolated values comprise the driver's mean HR for simple task and difficult task (phone mode), the driver's mean BP for simple task and difficult task (phone mode), the driver's mean BP for simple task and difficult task (phone mode), the driver's mean BP for simple task and difficult task (phone mode), and the driver's gender and age.
+Blocks 3 - 5 illustrate the steps followed in the ML procedure in which modelling as well as classification tasks have been performed, which resulted in ANN reaching the optimum level of performance out of the 6 algorithms applied in this research.
+Section 'F' below illustrates the step-by-step sequence of the research process.

-3.6.
-Step-by-step Sequence of Investigation
+F. Step-by-step Sequence of Investigation